 - India’s space program stands out as one of the most cost-effective in the world.
 India has earned worldwide recognition for launching lunar probes, building satellites, ferrying foreign satellites up and has even succeeded in reaching Mars. *

 - India has two operational launch vehicles: Geosynchronous Satellite Launch Vehicle (GSLV) and Polar Satellite Launch Vehicle (PSLV).
-The number of launches undertaken by Indian Space Research Organisation (ISRO) during the last five years i.e. from 2015 to 2019 is as follows: *
+The number of launches undertaken by Indian Space Research Organisation (ISRO) during the last eight years i.e. from 2015 to 2022 is as follows: *

 - 2015: 5 launches (4 PSLV & 1 GSLV)